 Even the least persuasive child could usually engineer a visit to Woolworths and Co.
 Woolies, as we affectionately called it, stocked just about everything, but most importantly, it had toys, records and sweets.
-7 inch 45 rpm records were for single tracks, an A-side and B-side, the A-side being the hit single for say, the Beatles.
-A 45 rpm would be 9 shillings and 11 pence, the equivalent of 49p in decimalised currency.
-A 12 inch Long Playing record (or LP) was usually 19 shillings and six pence, the equivalent of 99p.
+7-inch, 45 rpm records were for single tracks, an A-side and B-side, the A-side being the hit single for say, the Beatles.
+A 45 rpm would be 9 shillings and 11 pence, the equivalent of 49p in decimalised currency (about 65 cents, US).
+A 12-inch, 33 rpm Long Playing record (or LP) was usually 19 shillings and sixpence, the equivalent of 99p.
 My first LP was Geoff Love’s Big War Movie themes, which I still have.

 If my mum wanted fresh bread, I would have to walk about a mile down an extremely steep hill to Darvell & Sons bakery.
 There I would wait for a hot, new, white loaf from the oven, which a girl or woman in a white coat would put in a paper bag for me.
 Unfortunately, the fragrance of fresh bread always proved too much for me, so by the time I had struggled all the way back up the hill, I would have picked a large hole out of the bottom of the loaf, hoping my mum wouldn’t notice!